 Research indicates that the majority of successful London printing companies utilise job costing processes.
-These processes track the exact costs of producing jobs or orders, and benchmark them against revenue.
-Job expenses can encompass equipment, labour, overheads, third party services, materials, and other manufacturing expenses.
+These processes track the exact costs of producing jobs or orders and benchmark them against revenue.
+Job expenses can encompass equipment, labor, overheads, third-party services, materials, and other manufacturing expenses.

 In any company, the key to success is having the ability to accurately monitor the expenses related to each task.
 Just knowing your overall income and outgoings is not sufficient.
 For every job/project, you have to know the amount you are spending, relative to the amount you are billing your customers.
 In all likelihood, if you do not know this information, you are leaving profit on the table.

 Job costing offers many different advantages.
 It allows you to see which parts of your business need improving, and which parts are working well.
 This means that you can implement the necessary changes to your operation, to enhance efficiency.
 Also, you can increase the cost-effectiveness of individual products, jobs, production equipment, customers, staff, departments, and your business as a whole.

 Using BHR (Budgeted Hourly Cost Rates) for Job Costing

 BHR is a crucial factor in determining the cost of a job.
 For over a century, this practice has been adopted by the London printing and packaging sector.
 BHR is your company's out-of-pocket expenses related to each item of production equipment on your premises.
 It encompasses helper and operator salaries, rent, benefits, equipment depreciation, leases, utilities, supplies, admin expenses, insurance, overheads, and other costs.

 The aim of BHR is to recoup all of your expenses associated with labor and production equipment.
 This equipment includes platemakers, prepress, digital copiers, presses, cutters, wide format printers, handwork, and folders.
 There is software available that helps London printing companies determine their hourly cost rate, in line with industry best practices and formulae.